-Regarding the content of cadmium present in bark mulches, its Cd concentration will have to fulfil the requirements within the ongoing revision Fertilizers regulation, which considers mulch as a type of soil improver.
-In this regard, the limit value for Cd that is foreseen to be adopted is 1.5 ppm.
+Regarding the content of cadmium present in bark mulches, its Cd concentration will have to fulfil the requirements within the ongoing Fertilizers regulation revision, which considers mulch as a type of soil improver.
+In this regard, the limit value for Cd that is foreseen to be adopted is $1.5~\rm ppm$.
 Hence, the EU Ecolabel limit value cannot be less strict than the one set by the mandatory regulation.
-In addition, there are bark mulches that can fulfil the limits of 1 - 1.5 ppm Cd, so the EU Ecolabel criterion would select the best ones from an environmental point of view, which is the main objective of this scheme.
+In addition, there are bark mulches that can fulfil the limits of $1~-~1.5~\rm ppm$ Cd, so the EU Ecolabel criterion would select the best ones from an environmental point of view, i.e. a reduction of heavy metals load to the soil, which is the main objective of this scheme.